 The Vessantara Jataka's perfection is generosity (dana), and it's no surprise that people living a difficult life in a harsh land prone to droughts and floods, where villages could not survive without everyone relying on each other, would form such as strong connection with this legend.
 However, the story of Prince Vessantara giving away all his possession, including his wife and children, is very entertaining and this too, no doubt, played a role in it becoming such a deeply engrained part of Lao-Isan culture.
 The story also relates to keeping promises, which is a habit that village leaders are expected to have.
 From a Buddhist perspective, generosity is linked to non-attachment, the most important principle of dharma, and lay people and monks depend on the generosity of each other to maintain a temple.

 Up to the mid-20th century, Boon Pha Wet was the most important of the twelve heet.
-Though that distinction now belongs to Songkran, Boon Pha Wet is still a very important event.
+Though that distinction now belongs to Songkran, Boon Pha Wet is still a very important celebration and along with Kathin, it's the most important merit-making event on the calendar.
 The celebration usually lasts two days, but it's now sometimes squeezed into a single day.
 Preparation begins weeks in advance and the day before is a busy full day of work: the men readying the temple and the women cooking the food.
 The most important temple duty is inviting Phra Upakut, a powerful supernatural monk whose spirit will protect the ceremonies from any possible intervention by the evil demon Mara.